learn-co-students/module-2-round-2-mod-2-round-2-1581695103/README.md

 # Rails Code Challenge - Superheroines

-For this assessment, you'll be working with a superheroines and powers domain.
+For this assessment, you'll be working with a heroines and powers domain.

 In this repo, there is a Rails application with some features built out.
 Your job is to extend this code to add the functionality described in the deliverables below.